 - Text of Change.
 The notice must include the text of the proposed rule change and a description of its purpose and effect.

 - Emergency.
-Notice is not required if the board determines that an immediate rule change is necessary to address an imminent threat to public health or safety or imminent risk of substantial economic loss to the association.
+Notice is not required if the board determines that an immediate rule change is necessary to address an imminent threat to public health or safety or an imminent risk of substantial economic loss to the association.

-See additional 90-day restriction for Election Rules.
+See the additional 90-day restriction for Election Rules.

 Comments by Members.
 A decision on a proposed rule change must be made at a board meeting, after consideration of any comments made by association members.
 (Civ.
 Code § 4360(b).)
 The board must consider comments by members but is not required to adopt them.

 Notice of Adoption.
 Within 15 days of making the rule change, the board must deliver general notice pursuant to Section 4045 of the rule change.
 (Civ.
-Code §4360(c).)
+Code § 4360(c).)